US Chrome offers “Mid-Phos” (5% to 8%) and “High-Phos” (10% to 12%) electroless nickel plating services.

 Electroless Nickel plating (EN), also known as autocatalytic nickel, is a micro crystalline to amorphous, hardenable nickel-phosphorous alloy coating.
 It offers a good barrier coating corrosion resistance.
-Electroless nickel is generally applied to a thickness range of 25 to 150 microns (0.0001” to 0.0015”) typically does not require further surface finishing, machining or grinding after plating.
+It is generally applied to a thickness range of 25 to 150 microns (0.0001” to 0.0015”) typically does not require further surface finishing, machining, or grinding after plating.

-During the electoles nickel plating process, the autocatalytic reaction between nickel and reducing agent in the plating bath deposits nickel onto metal substrates without the use of anodes and electrical current, hence the name “electroless”.
+During the plating process, the autocatalytic reaction between the nickel and the reducing agent in the plating bath deposits nickel onto metal substrates without the use of anodes and electrical current, hence the name “electroless”.
 Since no high or low current densities exist, a very uniform thickness of deposits over irregular shapes can be achieved.

 Electroless nickel can be heat treated at relatively low temperatures (400° to 450°C) to achieve higher hardness (up to 1000 HVN); however, corrosion resistance is reduced.

 We have been helping engineers find solutions to surface coating challenges for over 80 years.

 Electroless nickel has many functional advantages when used on applications.
 It has excellent corrosion resistance and is able to withstand 48-100 hours of salt spray testing (ASTM B-117).
 When the nickel is deposited, it is deposited uniformly, no matter the part geometry, due to no current density distribution inherent in electrolytic processes.
 US Chrome also offers a proprietary plating method for applying electroless nickel to aluminum alloys.